zeeeing/my-portfolio/README.md

-# Zing Jen's Portfolio

-Welcome to my portfolio!
+# Welcome to My Portfolio!

-Explore my projects, skills, and experiences showcasing my work and passion for software development.
+Here, you'll get to know a bit more about me and my past work experiences - but more importantly, explore a collection of my past and present projects that showcase my passion for software development! :)

-Built with Next.js, TailwindCSS, and Motion.
-Deployed with Vercel.
+_Portfolio built with Next.js, TailwindCSS, and Motion.
+Deployed with Vercel._

 ## 🌐 Visit